 - With a price-weighted index, the index trading price is based on the trading prices of the individual stocks that make up the index basket; stocks with higher prices are given more weight.

 - In value-weighted indexes, the number of outstanding shares is multiplied by the per-share price.
 That determines the weighting of each stock in the index.

 - Unweighted indexes value each stock in the basket equally.

 1. Price-Weighted Indexes

-In other words, the stocks with higher prices will have more impact on the movement of the index than stocks with lower prices.
+In other words, the stocks with higher prices will have more impact on the movement of the index than those with lower prices.
 That's because their price is "weighted" higher.